amitmse/in_Python_/Neural Network/README.md

 ## Back-propagation

-	Back-propagation is a standard method in artificial neural networks to calculate the error contribution of each neuron.
-However, there are some major problems using back-propagation:
+	As name suggest it's backwrad process to update (optimal) the weight which helps in reducing the error Another name: backward propagation of errors, gradient descent.
+Forward process called Forward propagation.

+	Some major problems using back-propagation:

 		1. Requires labeled training data

 		2. Slow convergence: Very slow in networks with multiple hidden layers.